oVirt/ovirt-site/source/develop/release-management/features/gluster/gluster-reset-brick-support.html.md

 ## Detailed Description

 This feature will introduce the capability of reset existing brick from the oVirt UI.
-Administrator will be able to perform Gluster volume reset-brick operation.
+Administrator will be able to perform Gluster volume reset-brick operation.For example in case Server has gone bad and got reprovisioned, but it may got its brick and want to use same brick.

 ### Approach